 3. Forward to the appointing authority a list of final candidates.
 If one of these candidates is not hired, the appointing authority will:

-a. refer the search back to the search committee to bring forth additional candidates from the existing pool; or
+a.
+Refer the search back to the search committee to bring forth additional candidates from the existing pool; or

-b. authorize the search committee to extend the current search to acquire additional candidates; or
+b.
+Authorize the search committee to extend the current search to acquire additional candidates; or

-c. declare a failed search and work with HR to determine the next steps for the vacancy.
+c.
+Declare a failed search and work with HR to determine the next steps for the vacancy.

-Human Resources is responsible to:
+Human Resources has the responsibility to: